Table of Contents

-In this post, you will find ways to get relief from the pain in the lower molars.
+In this post, you will find self-care strategies for relief from the pain in the lower molars.
 The focus here is on relieving the trigger point.
 If you’d like to read more about how people describe the pain or what activities create the pain, look at this other post.

 Several different patterns can create pain in the lower teeth and upper molars.
 Accordingly, they are the referral of other trigger points.
 If you haven’t already, check out this list of trigger point referral patterns that create pain and sensitivity in teeth.

 You should avoid vigorous, uneven, or unusual jaw activity, like crunching ice, busting popcorn kernels, or chewing on toothpicks.
 Taffy and excessive gum chewing are also problematic.